IUMS-Aud/TAT/README.md

 # AVAT

 AVAT is a program designed for advanced auditory-visual attention training, aimed at enhancing attention and cognitive processes in individuals with chronic tinnitus.
+This project is part of a research study conducted by the Audiology Department at the University of Medical Sciences, Iran.
+The study investigates the effects of various attention training exercises on chronic tinnitus patients using auditory and visual stimuli to evaluate their impact on cognitive and brainwave activity.

 ## Features:
 - **User Authentication**: Users are required to create an account and log in to access attention training exercises (from new_user.php).
 - **MySQL Database Integration**: The program connects to a MySQL database for user data management.
+User information, progress, and training results are stored and managed efficiently.
 - **Responsive Design**: The application is optimized for both desktop and mobile devices, providing a smooth experience across various screen sizes.
+- **Attention Training Exercises**: The program offers a variety of attention training tasks designed to engage users' auditory and visual processing abilities.

 ## Requirements:
 - PHP 7.0 or higher